Glossary:

 Market analysis.
 For a proposed museum or large exhibition project, a market analysis is advance research done to predict feasibility, demand, attendance, competition, and revenue.
 It is (hopefully) conducted before significant design or investment decisions are made.

 Microclimate.
-In museums, a space with different environmental conditions than the surrounding area, such as a display case or storage room.
+In museums, any space, large or small, with different environmental conditions than the surrounding area.
+For example: a display case or storage room.
 Microclimates preserve artifacts by keeping them in ideal conditions to minimize deterioration.

 N

 NIC.
 "Not In Contract."
-In the drawings for a building project (like an exhibition), "NIC" can be used to clearly label things the contractor is not meant to build.
-For example, a floor plan for an exhibit might label a nearby area "Restroom (NIC)."
+In the drawings for a building project (like an exhibition), "NIC" can be used to clearly label things the fabricator is not meant to build.
+For example, a floor plan for an exhibition might label a nearby area as "Restroom (NIC)."

 O

 Oddy test.
-[AHD-ee] A test to detect toxic off-gassing from a material proposed to be in the same airspace as a sensitive museum object (e.g. in a display case).
+[AHD-ee] A test to detect toxic offgassing from a material proposed to be in the same airspace as a sensitive museum object (e.g. in a conservation grade display case).
 Invented by scientist William Oddy at the British Museum.
 Involves sealing a sample of the material in a chamber with various metal chips to see if they corrode.

 Open captions.
 Text that's permanently included in a video to make it accessible to those with hearing impairments.
 Also known as "burned-in" or "embedded."
 They are always visible, and can't be turned off.
-Also common in social media videos.
-(See also Closed Captions)
+(Open captions are required in exhibition videos, but they are also common in social media videos.)

 Offgas, or outgas.
 The release of unwanted chemicals into the air by a product or material.
 Offgassing substances should not be used in the interior of a conservation grade museum display case.